Latest News

 What Happens if We Fail the Interview?

 If you are looking to file an adjustment of status, you should hire an experienced immigration attorney to help.
-If you are facing down an adjustment of status interview, request for evidence, or intent to deny, it’s too late to hire an attorney.
-An immigration attorney can help prepare your paperwork to help ensure the process is as smooth as possible.
+If you are facing an adjustment of status interview, request for evidence, or intent to deny, it’s too late to hire an attorney.
+An immigration attorney from the Law Office of Matthew W. Peterson can help prepare your paperwork to help ensure the process is as smooth as possible.
+Contact us as soon as possible if you encounter any difficulties with the adjustment of status.